home-assistant/developers.home-assistant/blog/2023-10-12-stack-traces-supressed.md

 ### Potential future follow-up

-Make it possible to enable logging stack trace for HomeAssistantError also on stable builds
+Make it possible to enable logging stack trace for HomeAssistantError also on stable builds.